minimaledit/SqwoznayaZadacha/README.md

 #### Contains AES encryption

-#### Also, the ZipReader class and the ZipReaderGUI class are covered by Unit tests using JUnit 5.
+#### Also, the ZipReader class, the ZipReaderGUI class, the AES class are covered by Unit tests using JUnit 5.